hasith29/E-OsuSala/README.md

 ### Database
 •	The database file is included as “pharm_db.sql”

-index.php file and the database file is not included in this set of files
+please note that index.php file and the database file is not with shared files